AgoraIO-Community/AgoraARKit/README.md

 2. Import [`ARVideoKit`](https://github.com/AFathi/ARVideoKit) and [`Agora.io Video SDK`](https://docs.agora.io/en/Agora%20Platform/downloads) SDKS
 3. Add `NSCameraUsageDescription` and `NSMicrophoneUsageDescription` to plist with a brief explanation (see demo project for an example)

+---
-### Implementation
+## Implementation
-1. once you have imported the AgoraARKit and its dependancies, open your `ViewController.swift` and add:
+1. Once you have imported the AgoraARKit and its dependancies, open your `ViewController.swift` and add:
 ```Swift
 import AgoraARKit
 ```